Creating an integrated global supply chain

 Integrated Global Supply Chain

-Original Equipment Manufacturers (OEMs) in growth markets in UK, Europe and Kingdom of Saudi Arabia are seeking to secure, transparent and stable long-term supplies of critical raw materials, high purity chemicals and cathode active materials.
+Original Equipment Manufacturers (OEMs) in growth markets in Europe, North America and the Kingdom of Saudi Arabia are seeking to secure, transparent and stable long-term supplies of critical raw materials, high purity chemicals and cathode active materials.

 Development of the upstream supply chain for these fundamental raw materials has been overlooked and is not sufficient to supply the demand growth required for electrification.
 Further compounding supply uncertainty is a critical shortage of midstream and downstream processing capacity to produce cathode active materials in the UK, Europe and Kingdom of Saudi Arabia.